viezel/TiSocial.Framework/README.md

 * *url* - a url you want to share
 * *image* - a local/remote path to an image you want to share
 * *removeIcons* - customise the dialog by removing unwanted icons.
+* *emailIsHTML* - Optional boolean flag that tells if email content should be in html format.

 The second optional argument is an array with objects.
 Use this to create custom UIActivities.
 The posibilties are almost endless. have a look at: *http://uiactivities.com* for inspiration.